About Tilia Services

 The services are designed to assist businesses and organisations of all sizes that may need experienced and reliable help at any stage of project development in the completion of quality projects efficiently and on time.
 The emphasis is on competence and communication in a friendly and reliable style.

 Amanda Davey is a member of the Federation of Small Businesses.
-She is also a member of the Garden History Society.
+She is also a member of the Gardens Trust.

 About Amanda Davey